 Our hiring professionals don’t have time to read a 3-page resume.
 Try to keep it down to the point.
 Job descriptions should be one to four sentences or bullet points explaining what you did and how you got the job done.
 You don’t need to put how often you smoke pot, any non-relevant achievements, or criminal history.

-- Tip #5: IF YOU HAVE GOVERNMENT CREDENTIALS (like a MED Badge for Colorado), PUT IT ON YOUR RESUME
+Tip #5: IF YOU HAVE GOVERNMENT CREDENTIALS (like a MED Badge or Caregiver License), PUT IT ON YOUR RESUME

 Obtaining government credentials and/or a background check is crucial for landing a job in the cannabis industry.
 We cannot hire you without it, so it’s always good to see you have them.
 You can list your credentials in the skills section of your resume.